Schedule Your Appointment

 Arthrogram

-An arthrogram helps diagnose problems in joints, including:
+An arthrogram helps your doctor diagnose problems within a joint, including:

-• Cartilage Tears: Detecting damage or tears in the cartilage that cushions the joints.
+• Cartilage Tears: Damage or tears in the cartilage that cushions the joint.

-• Tendon Injuries: Identifying tears or inflammation in the tendons around the joint.
+• Tendon Injuries: Tears or inflammation in the tendons surrounding the joint.

-• Joint Instability: Evaluating the joint's overall stability and function.
+• Joint Instability: Issues with the joint's overall stability and function.

 • Medications: Inform your physician about any medications you're taking.
 You will be instructed to avoid blood thinners (e.g., aspirin, Bayer Back & Body, Excedrin) prior to the exam.